dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-History.md

 British codebreakers at Bletchley Park created a series of electronic machines called *Colossus* to perform cryptanalysis of German communications.
 Colossus was designed for cipher analysis, not general-purpose computation, but it was the first programmable, fully-electronic computing machine.
-Alan Turing was part of the team at Bletchley Park and inspired some aspects of its design, but he did not work directly on Colossus.
+Alan Turing was part of the team at Bletchley Park and inspired some aspects of its design, but did not work directly on Colossus.

 **ENIAC and EDVAC**